-The purpose of this experiment is to compare P_M , i.e., the probability of a communication round to satisfy model M according to IID-based predictions to the percentage of such rounds in measurements on LAN, for various timeouts.
+The purpose of this experiment is to compare P_M , i.e., the coverage of model M (the probability of a communication round to satisfy model M) according to IID-based predictions to its coverage according to measurements in a LAN, for various timeouts.
 A message is considered to arrive in a communication round if its latency is less than the timeout.
-The IID-predicted values are calculated by taking the fraction of all messages that arrived in all communication rounds of the experiment as an estimate for p (the probability of a message to arrive on time in the IID analysis) and then using Equations 1, 3, 6 and 9 from Section 4.1.
-We found that the measured p values were high already for very short timeouts.
+The IID-predicted values are calculated by taking the fraction of all messages that arrived in all communication rounds of the experiment as an estimate for p (the probability of a message to arrive on time in the IID analysis) and then using Equations 1, 3, 6 and 9 from Section V-A. We found that the measured p values were high already for very short timeouts.
 For example, whereas for a timeout of 0.1ms we measured p = 0.7, for a timeout of 0.2ms it was already p = 0.976.

 Figure 1(c) shows measured and predicted P{ES} , $P{\Diamond AFM}$, $P{\Diamond LM}$ and $P{\Diamond WLM}$.
-We see that even in a LAN, the ES model is hard to satisfy, which matches the IID-based predictions.
+We see that even in a LAN, the ES model has low coverage, which matches the IID-based predictions.
 Although still worse than the other models, ES is better in practice than what was predicted.
 The reason is that the messages that are late in a run tend to concentrate, rather than to spread among all rounds of the run uniformly as in IID.
 Thus, in practice, there are fewer rounds that suffer from message loss, and P{ES} is higher.